How an Integral Approach to Awakening Is Supported by

 It creates multiple I-Thou “we” relationships.
 Wilber states that this is often the missing piece in spiritual development.
 We work on ourselves or work on spiritualizing life in general, but have difficulty with finding, forming, and maintaining sacred relationships.
 IDL builds multiple sacred intrapersonal, intrasocial relationships.

-It replaces phony compassion with real compassion.
+It replaces phony compassion with authentic empathy.
 It does this by first identifying and slapping down phony compassion.
-We often see this in high scoring self-aspects that demand that they have a low score in compassion.
+We often see this in high scoring characters that demand that they have a low score in compassion.
 This is because a high score in compassion would be interpreted by us as a grasping of real compassion when in fact we are practicing some version of social conscience.